Configure Artifactory for PTC

 repo_key point to a virtual repository?A: No. The repo_key must reference a remote repository.
 Virtual repositories are not supported.
 See Repository Architecture.

-Q: Why does PTC require anonymous access on Artifactory?
+Q: Does PTC still require anonymous access on Artifactory?

 Q: What HTTP response should I expect from /artifactory/api/package-reroute?